fury-gl/fury/docs/source/posts/2021/2021-08-23-final-work-antriksh.rst

 -  **Resize Panel2D with WindowResizeEvent or from corner placeholder**

    Currently, the size of the Panel2D is static and cannot be changed dynamically.
 The size is passed in during the initialization and cannot be changed easily at runtime.
 This PR adds support for resizing the Panel2D dynamically by adding a placeholder icon at the bottom right corner of the panel.
-This icon canbe click and dragged on to change the size accordingly.
+This icon can be click and dragged on to change the size accordingly.
 Other than this, the panel also retains a specific size ratio when the window is resized.
 This means if the window is resized in any direction the panel adapts itself w.r.t the updated size.
 This is done by adding relevant observers for the WindowResizeEvent and binding the relevant callback to it.
 Below is a quick demonstration:

     .. image:: https://camo.githubusercontent.com/3b1bf6a1b6522a6079055ff196551362fcf89a41b35ac4b32315ce02333e496d/68747470733a2f2f692e696d6775722e636f6d2f3837504e3754512e676966
         :width: 200